 Last month I shared Prancer's Eggnog White Russian Christmas Cocktail, so make sure to check that out too.

 Usually, I'm using Dasher's Creamy Eggnog as a base for my eggnog recipes, and as it is kind of true here as well, I deviated a little for this peppermint eggnog dalgona.
 That is also why I'm sharing the how-to for the eggnog inside the recipe card.

-Another recipe I’m using eggnog in is Blitzen’s Christmas Pavlova with cherry sauce and eggnog whipped cream, so if you have any eggnog left over – don’t hesitate to come to me for ideas!
+So if you have any eggnog left over - don't hesitate to come to me for ideas!

 The only difference for this particular eggnog is that I'm toning down the spices, as we don't want them to crash with the freshness from the peppermint.

 I had a poll at Instagram (@thegingerwithspice) earlier this December, asking whether people would want to see this as a chocolate peppermint eggnog dalgona, or simply a peppermint eggnog dalgona.